microvoid/marktion/README.md

 ## Features

+- [NEW] ✨ AI Integration: Ready to use AI to assist in writing Markdown?
+Built-in AI Chat Panel UI, supports AI plugin extensions;
+- [NEW] SSR: Supports server-side high-performance rendering."

 - **WYSIWYG Editing**: Real-time preview of Markdown rendering for a more intuitive editing experience.
 - **Slash Menu** & **Bubble Menu**: Access commonly used formatting options and commands using a slash command menu, inspired by Notion's editor.
 - **Dark Mode Support**: Enable Dark Mode to provide a visually comfortable editing experience in low-light environments.